xl0418/Phydon/README.md

 3. Run Phydon with the `data_info.csv` file.

-# Estimating a large number of genomes in parallel
+# Processing a large number of genomes in parallel

 In some cases, users may have a large number of genomes to estimate.
 Here, we provide an example script that can be used to estimate a large